Transitioning to Kindergarten: Information for Families of Students with Disabilities

 Has Your Address Changed?

 If you have moved, please let us know as soon as possible by writing or calling the Committee on Preschool Special Education.

-Notice of Referral for Reevaluation
+Notice of Request for Reevaluation (Notice of Referral) (2016-2017)

 Specialized Programs and Schools

 - The ASD Nest and ASD Horizon programs serve some students with Autism Spectrum Disorder (ASD).
-Information and an inquiry form are here.
-For information, email SpecializedPrograms@schools.nyc.gov.

 If your child has a medical condition or an orthopedic disability, and you would like the Department of Education to consider special education bus service and/or other transportation accommodations based on needs related to that condition or disability, you will need to provide documentation from your child's doctor.
 Please give both of these forms to the Department of Education representative working on your child's transition well before your child's kindergarten IEP meeting.